Ilse Kohler-Rollefson: Life

-She noted and researched the role of the Raika and other pastoralists as creators of indigenous livestock breeds and guardians of domestic animal diversity ('Keepers of Genes') and was a moving force behind the concept of Livestock Keepers' Rights.
+She noted and researched the role of the Raika and other pastoralists as creators of indigenous livestock breeds and guardians of domestic animal diversity ('Keepers of Genes') and was a moving force behind the concept of Livestock keepers' rights.
 Later she promoted Biocultural or Community Protocols for pastoralists as a tool for obtaining their rights under the UN Convention on Biological Diversity.

 Together with Hanwant Singh Rathore, she created the NGO Lokhit Pashu-Palak Sansthan which lobbied the government of India for help.
 She is the co-founder and key worker with the League for Pastoral Peoples.
 To create income for the Raika, she set up the social enterprise Camel Charisma which markets camel milk and other camel products.

 In 2002 she received an Associate Rolex Award for Enterprise.
 In 2017 President Pranab Mukherjee presented her with the highest award for women in India, the Nari Shakti Puruskar.
 The function took place at the Presidential palace, Rashtrapati Bhavan, in New Delhi.

-In 2021 she was still arguing that the pastoralists had to be valued as they turned "waste into worth".
+In 2021 she argued that the pastoralists had to be valued as they turned "waste into worth".
 She rejects the word "wastelands" as colonial.
 These are rangelands that ensure that India's livestock has somewhere to thrive.

+Learning from the Raika and other pastoralists she has developed a new framework for livestock development that aims to keep farm animals within planetary boundaries.
+This is elaborated in recent books ('Livestock for a Small Planet' and 'Hoofprints on the Land.
+How Traditional Herding and Grazing Can Restore the Soil and Bring Animal Agriculture Back in Balance with the Earth') and articles ('Learning from Pastoralists ').

+In July 2025, she was a resident at the Rockefeller Foundation's Bellagio Center where she further developed the concept of managing livestock within Planetary Boundaries.